Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-\textbf{Case 1: $p$ is not in a corner.} Consider the case that $p$ lies on the left or right side of $\mathcal H_1$.
-All other cases are symmetric.
-We consider when $p$ is on the left side of $\mathcal H_1$.
-It is easy to verify that the same argument works when $p$ is on the right side $\mathcal H_1$.
+\begin{proof} Assume without loss of generality that $p$ lies on the left side of $\H_1$.
+We now argue that the right side of $\H_1$ is a $b$-side or a $q$-side.

-If left side of $\mathcal H_1$ is a $p$-side, the statement of the bridging lemma requires us to prove that the right side of $\mathcal H_1$ is either a $b$-side or a $q$-side.
-Since $p$ is not a vertex of $\mathcal{T}_2$, it lies between two consecutive vertices $e_i$ and $e_{i+1}$ of $\mathcal{T}_2$, as shown in Figure~\ref{fig:events_p_left_cases}.
-By Property~\ref{prop:1} of $\mathcal{T}_2$, the segment $e_i e_{i+1}$ is straight.
+Since $p$ is not a vertex of $\mathcal{T}_2$, it lies between two consecutive vertices $s_i$ and $s_{i+1}$ of $\mathcal{T}_2$, as shown in Figure~\ref{fig:events_p_left_cases}.
+The segment $s_i s_{i+1}$ is a line segment.
 Consider the situation if we moved $\mathcal H_1$ to the left by an arbitrarily small amount.
-We would cover additional length of $e_i e_{i+1}$ on the left side of $\mathcal H_1$, and since $\mathcal{T}[p,q]$ is optimal, we must have lost some edge on the right side of $\mathcal H_1$.
-Hence, there must be a point on $\mathcal{T}[p,q]$ on the right edge of $\mathcal H_1$ which is lost even as we move left by an arbitrarily small amount.
+This would allow us to cover additional length of $s_i s_{i+1}$ on the left side of $\mathcal H_1$.
+Since $\mathcal{T}[p,q]$ is optimal, there must be a point $t \in \mathcal{T}[p,q]$ on the right side of $\mathcal H_1$ that does not lie in the interior of $\H_2$ which is lost even as we move left by an arbitrarily small amount.
+There are three possible cases for this point $t$, as shown in Figure~\ref{fig:events_p_left_cases}:

-There are three cases for what type of point we lost when moving the right edge of $\mathcal H_1$ left by an arbitrarily small amount, as shown in Figure~\ref{fig:events_p_left_cases}.
-The point we lost must lie on the (blue) dashed segment since that is the only part of the right edge that becomes uncovered when we move $\mathcal H_1$ left.
-The first case is if the point on the dashed segment is a vertex of the trajectory.
-Refer to the leftmost diagram in Figure~\ref{fig:events_p_left_cases}.
-By Definition~\ref{defn:upper_envelope_event}, this would make $p$ an upper envelope event for $v$, which would mean that $p$ is a vertex of $\mathcal{T}_2$, so the first case yields a contradiction.
+\begin{description} \item[Case $t$ is a vertex $v$ of \T:] This would make $p$ an upper envelope event for vertex $v$.
+This would mean that $p$ is a vertex of $\mathcal{T}_2$, which contradicts the lemma statement.
+Hence, this case cannot actually occur. \item[Case $t$ is point $q$:] This means the right side of $\H_1$ is a $q$-side, as desired. \item[Case $t$ is an interior point of $\mathcal{T}$:] This means \T, in particular $\T[p,q]$, continues into $\H_2$ at $t$.
+This means $t$ must lie on the boundary of $\H_2$, and thus the right side of $\H_1$ is a $b$-side, as desired. \end{description}

-The second case is if the point on the dashed segment is not a vertex and that $\mathcal{T}$ continues to the right of $\mathcal H_1$ in such a way as to leave the covering $\mathcal H_1 \cup \mathcal H_2$.
-Refer to the middle diagram in Figure~\ref{fig:events_p_left_cases}.
-This the point on the dashed segment is the point $q$, in which case the right side of $\mathcal H_1$ is a $q$-side.
-The third case is if the point on the dashed segment is not a vertex and that $\mathcal{T}$ continues down into $\mathcal H_2$.
-Refer to the right diagram in Figure~\ref{fig:events_p_left_cases}.
-By Definition~\ref{defn:bridging_point} this would make the point on the dashed segment a bridging point, therefore the right side of $\mathcal H_1$ is a $b$-side.
-Hence, we have that the right side of $\mathcal H_1$ is either a $b$-side or a $q$-side, as required.
+Note that if $p$ lies on a corner of $\H_1$, say e.g. the top-left corner, there are two $p$-sides.
+Using the same argument as above, it then follows that the bottom-side of $\H_1$ must also either be a $q$-side or a $b$-side. \end{proof}